 Carpenter bees overwinter as adults, often inside old nest tunnels.
 They emerge in April and May with the males usually the first to appear.
 Males can be distinguished from females by a whitish spot on the front of their face.
 The males do not have stingers, but they are territorial and will harass other carpenter bees and people who are near their nesting areas.
 Females can sting, but rarely do so unless confined in your hand or become highly agitated.
 Unlike bumble bees and honey bees, carpenter bees are "solitary bees", i.e., they do not form colonies with worker bees to maintain a nest or care for offspring.
 The mated female bees feed on plant nectar and then begin constructing new tunnels in a few weeks.
 The entrance holes start upward (or inward) for about one-half inch or more (Figure 4 and Figure 5), then turn horizontally and follow the wood grain.
 The galleries typically run six to seven inches, but may exceed one foot.
 Occasionally, several bees use the same entrance hole, but they have individual galleries branching off of the main tunnel.
 If the same entrance hole is used for several years, tunnels may extend several feet in the wood.
 Inside her gallery.
 The female bee collects pollen which she mixes with nectar to form a ball that will serve as food for her offspring.
 She deposits an egg near this pollen ball and then seals off this section of tunnel with a partition made of chewed wood.
 She constructs additional cells in this manner until the tunnel is completely filled, usually with six to seven cells (depending on length of the tunnel) (Figure 6).
 These adult bees die in a matter of weeks.
 The eggs hatch in a few days and the offspring complete their development in about 5 to 7 weeks.
 The new generation of adult bees begin to emerge in later summer.
 Although the bees remain active, feeding on pollen the general area, they do not construct new tunnels, but may be seen cleaning out old tunnels which they will use as overwintering sites when the weather turns cold.

-Typically, carpenter bees do not cause serious structural damage to wood unless large numbers of bees are drill many tunnels over successive years.
+Typically, carpenter bees do not cause serious structural damage to wood unless large numbers of bees are drilling many tunnels over successive years.
 The bees often eliminate their wastes before entering the tunnel.
 Yellowish-brown staining from voided fecal matter (Figure 7) may be visible on the wood beneath the hole as seen in the picture above.
 Woodpeckers may damage infested wood in search of bee larvae in the tunnels (Figure 8).
 In the case of thin wood, such as siding, this damage can be severe.
-Holes on exposed surfaces may lead to damage by wood-decaying fungi or attack by other insects, such as carpenter ants.
+Holes on exposed surfaces can allow rainwater to enter the wood which could lead to damage by wood-decaying fungi or attack by other insects, such as carpenter ants.